 Visa and Immigration Policy: Reform for a System that Works

-NAFSA advocates for creating a comprehensive visa and immigration process that reflects our values as a nation, helps to attract the world’s brightest students, meets the needs for progress and competitiveness,and recognizes our global interconnectivity.
+NAFSA advocates for creating a comprehensive visa and immigration process that reflects our values as a nation, ends the travel ban executive order, helps to attract the world’s brightest students, meets the needs for progress and competitiveness, and recognizes our global interconnectivity.

 International students, scholars, and their families are assets to academic and scientific innovation, public diplomacy, economic vitality, national security, and global leadership.
 By making it difficult for international students and scholars to enter the country, travel while here, and engage in experiential learning or collaborate on cutting-edge research, we cripple our ability to compete for global talent, risk harming our national and economic security, and deprive U.S. students and institutions of the diverse and enriching contributions international students and scholars bring to our campuses.